TribotRS/tribot-script-template/README.md

    `repoID=1000` .
 This can take a comma separated list of ids, if you have multiple variants.
 2) Run the `repoUpdate` task in your script gradle project. (or run `repoUpdateAll` in the root project to update every script)
+3) You can optionally log in every time you want to upload (note logging in once is scoped to the Gradle daemon), or login once and save the login info.
+Note that if you choose this second option to save your login info, please ensure your machine is secure.
+Don't allow people to take your saved info.